in 1766 the British military was concentrated in areas acquired from France and Spain, and there were no forts in Virginia

-As colonial settlement expanded, the English sought to minimize conflict by designating areas reserved for Native American occupation:4
+As colonial settlement expanded, the English sought to minimize conflict by designating areas reserved for Native American occupation:5

 Creating a boundary to separate "English" from "Native American" territory did not succeed in limiting conflict.
 Indentured servants who completed their term of service moved to the edges of English occupation to establish new farms where rights to land were easiest to acquire, expanding the zone of settlement and intruding deeper into Native American territory.

 Borderland conflicts based on the land hunger of colonists finally erupted into Bacon's Rebellion in 1676.
-Though the backcountry raids were led by Dogues and Susquehanocks, Nathaniel Bacon's forces did not distinguish between good and bad Native Americans.
-Peaceful Pamunkeys and Occaneechees living where they were "supposed to be" were attacked, and their furs and accumulated wealth were stolen.
+Though the backcountry raids were led by Dogue and Susquehannock, Nathaniel Bacon's forces did not distinguish between good and bad Native Americans.
+Peaceful Pamunkey and Occoneechee living where they were "supposed to be" were attacked, and their furs and accumulated wealth were stolen.

-the rebels under Nathaniel Bacon attacked the Occaneechee, 100 miles from Jamestown
+the rebels under Nathaniel Bacon attacked the Occoneechee, 100 miles from Jamestown

 Source: ESRI, ArcGIS Online